South Africa

 How can I promote my work in South Africa?

-Lastly, don't forget to create a My DC account where you can add your activities to our Cultural Database.
+Make sure to contact the embassy to let them know about your projects.
+Do not forget to create a My DC account, where you can add your activities to our Cultural Database.
 This way you will be included in our database and become part of our network.

 How can I find a residency, a venue at which to perform or an exhibition space?

-Browse through the DutchCulture Database and figure out which artists from the Netherlands have worked at which venues, and start your research this way.
-Go to the search icon on the upperleft corner of the website, and search by discipline, country or city.
+Through the DutchCulture database, you can find out which artists from the Netherlands have worked at which venues, and start your research there.
+Go to the search icon on the upper left corner of the website, and search by discipline, country, and city.

-For residencies, the organisation Transartists, which is also part of DutchCulture, is a great research tool.
-In order to successfully build an international career, and in order to find sustainable partners in a country, it always wise to spend more than a few days somewhere.
-Residencies, ranging from a couple of weeks until several months, can help you to achieve that.
+For residencies, DutchCulture's TransArtists is a great research tool.
+In order to successfully build an international career, and in order to find sustainable partners in a country, it is always wise to spend more than a few days somewhere.
+Residencies, which can last from a couple of weeks up to several months, can help you achieve this.

 How can I keep up to date with any news concerning cultural work in South Africa?